Quentin Van Meter: History and advocacy

 In October 2022, Van Meter served as an expert for Florida in a bill that prevents Medicaid from covering transgender healthcare for low-income adults and minors.
 In his assessment, he stated the rise in transgender children seeking care was due to "online recruiting and grooming of vulnerable children and adolescents by a generously funded political movement aimed at dissolving the reality and birthright of biologic sex."
-Medical organizations state the increase is due to better understanding and acknowledgement of gender dysphoria.
+Medical organizations state that at least some of the increase is due to better understanding and acknowledgement of gender dysphoria.
 The authors of the state report failed to disclose whether they were paid for research.